-How to cross the road in Vietnam safely
+How to cross the road in South East Asia safely

 Crossing the road safely is something we all learnt at a very young age.
 Look right, look left, look right again.
 In conjunction with this practise; depth perception & timing plays a huge role in crossing the road.